bazelbuild/bazel/site/docs/tutorial/cc-toolchain-config.md

     ```

     You may notice that the targets simply parse all of the files contained in
-    the archives pulled by the `new_http_archive` repository rules.
+    the archives pulled by the `http_archive` repository rules.
 In a real
     world scenario, you would likely want to be more selective and granular by
     only parsing the files needed by the build and splitting them by action,
     such as compilation, linking, and so on.
 For the sake of simplicity, this
     tutorial omits this step.

-9. Run the build again.
+8. Run the build again.
 Bazel throws the following error:

     ```
     "execvp(toolchain/emcc.sh, 0x12bd0e0)": No such file or directory